-Profit be fore Tax

-Strengthening Weakening
+Profit b Strengthening efore Tax Weakening

+2021-22

+LKR (5% movement) 107,300,653 (107,300,653)

 2020-21

 LKR (5% movement) 91,334,242 (91,334,242)

-2019-20

-LKR (5% movement) 4,075,740 (4,075,740)

 Interest Rate Risk

 Interest rate risk is the risk that the fair value or future cash flow of a financial instrument will fluctuate because of changes in market interest rate.
 The Company's exposure to the risk of changes in market interest rate relates primarily to the Company's short term debt obligations with floating rates.
 The Company manages its interest rate risk by monitoring interest rate fluctuations to enable necessary back-up plans to be ready in advance to mitigate the risk and by ensuring that the import loans are settled within a shortest possible period by improving the working capital cycle and negotiating best possible rates with the Banks.